agarrharr/adam.garrett-harris.com/content/blog/2021-08-23-deleting-bookmarks-in-ios/index.md

 }
 ```

 Now when you run the app, you can swipe to delete bookmarks, and they're still gone when you restart the app.
+The [final code for this step can be found on GitHub](https://github.com/agarrharr/BookmarkDirectories/tree/c201e220681bf5b29c824ee71157aed0e37b7329).

 Next time, we'll display the content of the directories when you tap on them.